 The Environment (Wales) Act 2016 establishes the principles that determine how the sustainable management of natural resources is to be delivered.
-The principles, which are complementary and interlinked, include requires that the benefits provided by natural resources and ecosystems be identified and considered, as well as the intrinsic value of those ecosystems and resources, which is the value of natural resources and ecosystems for their own sake.
-All provisioning, supporting, regulating and cultural benefits (or services) should be considered, as appropriate, in the sustainable management of natural resources.
+The principles, which are complementary and interlinked, include requirements that the benefits provided by natural resources and ecosystems be identified and considered, as well as the intrinsic value of those ecosystems and resources, which is the value of natural resources and ecosystems for their own sake.
+All provisioning, supporting, regulating and cultural benefits (or services) should be considered, as appropriate, in the sustainable management of natural resources, recognising the explicit link between natural resources and wellbeing.